 The authors wish to thank Shashikant Penumarthy of Indiana University for his help in the collection of user activity data and the generation of the activity maps.
 Thanks also to the eight participants in the experiment and for their valuable feedback.
-The research is in part supported by Indiana University's High Performance Network Applications Program and an academic equipment grant by Sun Microsystems.
+This research is supported by Indiana University's High Performance Network Applications Program and an academic equipment grant by Sun Microsystems.